zukunft/zukunft.com/docs/llm/state-and-messages.md

 code reading `$url_array[url_var::BACK]` directly must migrate to the prefixed-key pattern.

+A confirm view keeps the back target of the add / edit / del request, so the user returns to the page that has opened the change (e.g. the word page after linking a formula).
+The object type of the confirm view therefore travels separately as `url_var::ORIGIN_MASK` (`mo`, the add / edit / del mask); only a request without a back target gets the object's own view + id as back target.

 ## Edit-view baseline parameter convention (concurrent-edit protection)

 An edit view must carry, alongside each editable field, the **database value